watermelon2718/ECE230L_Team34_FA25/Week10Final/README.md

 Ultimately, whenever the sensitivity list (the thing that comes after the @ operator, inside the parentheses) is triggered, the statements inside the always block will be exectued.

 ### What importance is memory to digital circuits?
+Memory is vitally important in digital circuits because it allows the storage of values for use at a later time.
+Without memory, none of the fundamental components of a computer (OS, software, storage) could exist.
+Various types of memory (SR latch, D-latch, etc.) allow for varying degrees of control over memory.
+For example, the D-latch has an enable input that determines whether or not data can be changed within the memory circuit.
+This feature protects data from wanton overwriting which could wreak havoc on, say, a computer system.